fireship-io/fireship.io/hugo/content/lessons/firestore-pagination-guide/index.md

 ### Option 1 - Offest Query Operator

 The Firebase Admin SDK contains a special operator [offset](https://cloud.google.com/nodejs/docs/reference/firestore/0.11.x/Query#offset).
-You could route all paginated requests through Cloud Function.
+A potential solution is to route all paginated requests through Cloud Function with a parameter for the offset.

 {{< file "js" "index.js" >}}